LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 Your Lithuanian adventure begins at Grand Hotel Vilnius — a five-star property occupying the most coveted address in the Baltic states.
 Your Cathedral View room overlooks the stunning baroque Cathedral Square and Gediminas Tower, placing you literally at the heart of UNESCO-listed Old Town.
 Step outside and you’re immediately immersed in centuries of history; every street seems to lead to a church, a palace, or a hidden courtyard.

-As evening approaches, those who arrive early in the day have an unexpected option: boarding an authentic Viking ship for a journey down the Neris River.
-The crew shares tales of the Baltic tribes and the Vikings who navigated these waters seeking routes to Constantinople.
-You’ll row alongside them, blow traditional horns, and sample mead as the river reflects the golden light of late afternoon.
+As evening approaches, those who arrive early in the day have an option to board a boat cruise down the Neris River.
 It’s an introduction to Lithuania that immediately signals this won’t be an ordinary trip!

-We will then reconvene for a welcome dinner at Kristoforas, one of Vilnius’s most atmospheric restaurants.
-Set in a historic building with vaulted ceilings and candlelight, the restaurant serves creative flavors that honor tradition while embracing contemporary techniques.
+We will then reconvene for a welcome dinner at Ertlio Namas, one of Vilnius’s most atmospheric restaurants.
+Set in a historic building, the restaurant serves local, interesting dishes from a bygone era – dating as far back as the 16th Century.

 ACCOMMODATIONS: Grand Hotel Vilnius, Curio by Hilton